Home » Blog » Gift Ideas for Home Canners (Holiday 2025 Update)

 Victorio Roots & Branches Harvest Multi-Use Canner

 This is a good quality heavy stainless steel canner with a smooth bottom that works on almost any cooktop, including induction ranges.
-It can be used as a boiling water bath or steam canner.
+It can be used as a boiling water bath or a steam canner.
 You may find this canner under several brand names, including Victorio, VKP Brands, Roots & Branches, and Harvest.

 Granite Wear Water Bath Canners

-The Granite Wear speckled enamel canners have been the traditional pot for generations of home canners.
-In addition, they offer several canners specifically for water bath canning.
 Please note that all Granite Wear canners have ridged bottoms and are not recommended for smooth or glass top stoves.
 Some of the most popular models include the following:

 Canning and Preserving Books